More Accurate Wind Maps

 Send NMEA data to your chartplotter, smartphone, or tablet with the Air Link.

-Get Wind Maps on Your Smartphone
+Get Wind Maps on Your Phone or Tablet

 The more crowdsourced data we get, the better our maps of wind flow get.
 This is why we do not need to have real-time data available in every location.